 Join My FB groups: The Well Oiled and Well Fed Dog

-Follow my page: Essential Believer
+Follow my page: Well Oiled K9

-For severe cases your vet may help you by prescribing something to help with behavior modification.
+For the most severe cases your vet may help you by prescribing something to help with behavior modification.
 Medication alone is not your solution.
 And should not be your first action.
 Nor should it be something you need to do for life in most cases.